brykpnl/ebm_peptide/README.md

 library(EBMPeptide)
 ```

-You can see example data and analysis scripts in the EBMPeptide/inst/testdata and EBM/inst/examples folders.
+You can find example data and analysis scripts in the EBMPeptide/inst/testdata and EBM/inst/examples folders respectively.

 See more help for running your own analysis by entering ```?ebm_analysis``` into your R command prompt.